- Chart

 Positioning

-NorthWestern Corporation is a regulated utility operating in the Midwest and Mountain West regions.
-Its competitive advantage lies in its established infrastructure and customer base.
+NorthWestern Corporation is a regional utility company focused on regulated electricity and natural gas distribution.
+Its competitive advantage lies in its established infrastructure and customer base within its service territories.

 Total Addressable Market (TAM)

-The TAM for electricity and natural gas in NorthWestern's service areas is estimated to be in the billions of USD annually.
-NorthWestern Corporation captures a significant portion of this market.
+The TAM for utilities in NorthWestern's service area is estimated to be in the billions of dollars annually.
+NorthWestern Corporation captures a significant portion of this market due to its established presence, infrastructure and regulated market position.

 Upturn SWOT Analysis